 Realistic expectations about your clinical research career

 Based on a wealth of clinical research recruitment experience, Proclinical has come to understand the main stumbling blocks encountered by CRAs when trying to navigate career progression.
-While fast career progression may seem appealing, the reality is that you may be better off putting the breaks on and understanding what is realistically beneficial to your CRA career.
+While fast career growth may seem appealing, the reality is that you may be better off putting the breaks on and understanding what is realistically beneficial to your CRA career.
 Moving from a global CRO to a smaller pharmaceutical company may afford quicker progression to a clinical project manager (CPM) job, but if you wish to move back into a larger clinical trial environment it is likely you’ll have to take a step back from your responsibilities because you lack the experience to work within the biggest global trials.

 The key is to strike a good balance between the size of the studies and the size of the company in terms of the CRA job role.
 Proclinical has found that individuals who have patience with their career progression, buckle down and get some strong experience behind them for the first few years of their CRA career, will have higher salaries and higher positions open up to them naturally.
 Those who jump around will find it of no benefit to them, as they’re likely to end up in the same place.